 Information Processes and Technology is an investigation of computing technology and how it is the basis of the information age in which we live.

 Computing Applications is a 1 Unit subject for Year 11 students.
 This has a practical focus and serves as a continuation of computing interest for students studying extension courses.

-Years 7-8 (Industrial Arts)
+Years 7-8 (Technology)

 In Years 7 and 8 students do the compulsory Technology course.
 This is a 200 hour course where students learn about the basics of design, and also learn simple fabrication techniques across a variety of materials.
 Students also learn how to use a variety of computing applications such as word processors and Computer Aided Drawing (CAD) software.

-Years 9-10 (Industrial Arts)
+Years 9-10 (Technology)

-In Years 9 and 10 the Industrial Arts Faculty offers the practical course Industrial Technology.
+In Years 9 and 10 the Technology Faculty offers the practical course Industrial Technology.
 This course is offered in four streams: Electronics, Engineering, Metal and Timber.
 All involve making practical projects but the emphasis and materials for the projects depends on the strand chosen.
 For example in Industrial Technology Electronics most of the projects will involve making electronic circuits, while in Industrial technology Engineering the projects may be from various materials, but they are chosen to illustrate engineering concepts.
 We also offer Graphics Technology, which is a graphics course that explores all forms of technical drawing.
 Students will do pencil and computer drawing across the fields of engineering, architecture, and graphical design.

-Senior Courses (Industrial Arts)
+Senior Courses (Technology)

 In Years 11 and 12 we offer Engineering Studies and Design and Technology.

-Paul Copeland (Head Teacher)
+Paul Copeland (Head Teacher Technology)